chombium/js-led-matrix-font-editor/README.md

 js-led-matrix-font-editor
 =========================

-Matrix LED display font editor written in JavaSript
+Matrix LED display font editor written in JavaScript.

+A small web application for genrating fonts and graphics for matrix LED displays.